Today, we will answer the question – when is hacking illegal and legal?

 Grey hat hackers can be beginner hackers who hack into systems and networks to test and build their hacking skills before deciding which side of the divide to fall on.

-However, most Grey hat hackers are lone-range hackers who work as bug bounty hunters, finding and reporting security flaws existing in corporate networks or extracting and exposing confidential information for all to see, like in the case of Wikileaks, which represents the largest information leak to date.
+However, most Grey hat hackers are lone-range hackers who work as bug bounty hunters, finding and reporting security flaws existing in corporate networks or extracting and exposing confidential information for all to see, like in the case of Wikileaks, which represents the most significant information leak.

 Best Antivirus With Ironclad Protection Against Hackers